 Egg Gathering Apron

 Do you have egg-laying chickens in your backyard?
-If so, then this sewing project might interest you – a DIY egg-gathering apron!
+If so, then this sewing project might interest you – a DIY apron with egg pockets!

 Egg Gathering Apron